-- My boss is so demanding today.
-It must not be easy for him to deal with all the pressure which the upper management is putting on him.
+- My boss is very demanding today.
+It must not be easy for him to deal with all the pressure and the responsibility of managing a large team.

 However being empathetic does not excuse unacceptable behaviour.
 The point is to be aware of the fact that people behave the way they behave because of their own issues.